anignatiev/piholeparser/RecentRunLogs/TopLevelScripts/30-Processing-External-Blacklists/Steven-Blacks-Microsoft-Telemetry.md

 ## Pinging Source To Check Host Availability
 ## Checking File Header
 ## Determining Host Availability
+* Steven-Blacks-Microsoft-Telemetry List Unavailable To Download.
+Mon Dec 9 00:21:07 UTC 2019
 ## Checking If List Updated Online
 ## Determining Download Attempt
 ## Attempting To Download List
 ## Checking File Size
 * Steven-Blacks-Microsoft-Telemetry List Was An Empty File After Download.
-Sun Dec 8 01:27:16 UTC 2019
+Mon Dec 9 00:21:08 UTC 2019
+## Attempting Creation Of Mirror File
+## Parsing List
+## Checking Parsed File Size
+* Steven-Blacks-Microsoft-Telemetry List Was Killed By The Parsing Process.
+It will be skipped in the future.
+Mon Dec 9 00:21:08 UTC 2019